ExiledPhobos/Olympic-Medal-Analysis/README.md

    FIELDS TERMINATED BY ',' ENCLOSED BY '"' LINES TERMINATED BY '\n';
    ```

-3. **Optional: Individual Table CSV Files**:
-   - If you prefer to work with individual tables, you can find them in the `table_csv_files/` subfolder in the `data/` directory.
+3.Optional: If you prefer to work with individual tables, you can find them in the `table_csv_files/` subfolder in the `data/` directory.
 These files are not required if you run the `olympics.sql` script.

 ### 3. Running the Python Script

-1. **Navigate to the `scripts/` folder**:
-   - Open your terminal or command line and navigate to the `scripts/` folder where the `main.py` script is located.
+1. Open your terminal or command line and navigate to the `scripts/` folder where the `main.py` script is located.

-2. **Run the Analysis**:
-   - Execute the `main.py` script to perform the data analysis and generate the visualizations.
+2. Execute the `main.py` script to perform the data analysis and generate the visualizations.

    ```sh
    python main.py